 Here, she explains that information and knowledge are pointless without wisdom.

 Information is having a library of books on shipbuilding.
 Knowledge applies that to building a ship.
 Access to the information — to the books — is a prerequisite for the knowledge, but not a guarantee of it.

 Once you’ve built your ship, wisdom is what allows you to sail it without sinking, to protect it from the storm that creeps up from the horizon in the dead of the night, to point it just so that the wind breathes life into its sails.

 Moral wisdom helps you tell the difference between the right direction and the wrong direction in steering the ship.

 When presented with new information:

-A person with wisdom avoids judgment, instead they contemplate and understand the whole story.
+A person with wisdom avoids judgment.
+Instead, they try to understand the whole story.
 No rage, instead they empathize and switch perspectives.
-And they don’t share immediately, instead they challenge the new information, investigate, and do more research.
+And they don’t share immediately.
+Instead, they challenge the new information and investigate.
+They do more research.

 “Am I only consuming information without understanding?
 Am I sharing information even though I don’t completely understand it?
 Am I reacting to every story without switching perspectives?
 Do I have the wisdom?”